for owner builders and contractors

 Now, you don’t have to attend our dome school to learn how to put up our dome system.
 We supply a very extensive construction manual with each dome, but dome school eliminates the fear of the unknown.

-You gain experience making, handling, and constructing real size dome components in our shop and outside when we erect a 20′ high section of a dome.
+During Dome School, you gain experience making, handling, and constructing real size dome components in our shop and outside when we erect a 20′ high x 50′ long section of a dome.

 FREE DOME SCHOOL OFFER!